Indicators and subfield codes

 ‡3 - Materials specified

-Subfield ‡3 contains information that specifies the part of the bibliographic item to which the field applies.
+Subfield ‡3 contains information that specifies the range of volumes or dates to which the field applies.

 ‡8 - Field link and sequence number

-Subfield ‡8 contains data that identifies linked fields and may also propose a sequence for the linked fields.
-Subfield ‡8 may be repeated to link a field to more than one other group of fields.
+Subfield ‡8 contains data that identifies linked holdings data fields and may also propose a sequence for the linked fields.
+Subfield ‡8 is required in 855 fields in OCLC local holdings records.

-The structure and syntax for the field link and sequence number subfield is: ‡8<linking number>.<sequence number>
+The structure and syntax for subfield ‡8 in the 855 field is: ‡8<linking number>

-The linking number is the first data element in the subfield and required if the subfield is used.
-It is a variable-length whole number that occurs in subfield ‡8 in all fields that are to be linked.
+The linking number is the only data element used in subfield ‡8 in the 855 field.
+It is a variable-length whole number that occurs in subfield ‡8 in all 865 fields that are to be linked to the 855 field.
 Fields with the same linking number are considered linked.
 A linking number of "0" (zero) is not used in this field.

-Subfield ‡8 is always the first subfield in the field when it is used.
+Subfield ‡8 is always the first subfield in the 855 field.